shanker21/weight/Terms and Condition-WG.md

 3. Booking Appointments

 Appointments can be made via our website, by phone, or in person.
 When booking, you must provide accurate and complete information.
-If you fail to do so, we may not be able to provide the service effectively or safely.
+If you fail to do so, we may not be able to provide the service effectively.

 4. Charges and Payment